Updated 15 October 2020

-On this page you will find answers to some of the questions currently being asked about the proposal.
+Below you will find answers to some of the most frequently asked questions.

 As a National Park Authority we have a duty to ensure we fully explore all options for managing the land we own, which amounts to just under four per cent of the Lake District.
 We must also ensure livelihoods are protected and the land is safeguarded for the future.
 However, as a public body with limited resources, we recognise there may be alternative organisations that could continue to improve and enhance the special qualities of the land.